Margandalf/english-for-designers/case-study_TdA.md

 # Think different when you work with developers

+Each year, our student association organize a competition called Tour de App for young developers from Czech and Slovak Republic giving them real-world experience.
-So we have this competition for young developers to show them the real deal when doing a project.
-High schoolers work on an assignment with a fictional client.
+These high schoolers work on an assignment with a fictional client.
 They have to arrange a meeting and ask the client how should the web app look like.
 In my part, they are working with brand manual from the client.
-But there was something I forgot about while making the manual the first time.
+Unfortunitely there was something I forgot about while making the manual the first time.

+Last year I was designing a brand for fictional company, so called Teacher digital Agency, with no experience with websites.
+I didn't think about the space in which logo will be put in, I didn't think about the font

+Haha, TdA will follow you everywhere.

+This year I was not gonna make the same mistake.
+For the new fictional client – whom we named Think different Academy⁠⁠⁠⁠⁠⁠ – AFTER
+(Power of three for structure and impact.)
+Third year of Tour de App, final of the competition takes place in Brno, highschoolers This year, the project was a web app for a fictional client.
+The students then work together to complete the assignment.
+They set up a meeting and ask the client how they envision the web app should look.
+My role in this project was to work with the client’s brand manual.
+But there was one issue.
+I had overlooked a seemingly minor detail when creating the brand’s visual style manual the first time, and it became a lesson I won’t forget:
+The devil is in the details, and even the smallest oversight can make a big impact on any project.

-## Graphic designers VS. Developers
+## Graphic designers Versus Developers

 ## I forgot that developers will be working with it
 When you have a developer, they work with elements slightly differently then graphic designers.
 So Lalezar as a font was definitely